 Legal Aid’s phone lines can get overloaded at certain times of the day – and it can be difficult to get through on the phone.
 Your call is important, so you are encouraged to keep trying.
 Don’t wait until the last minute to call about an emergency.

-No. Most of the callers will receive legal advice, but because of limited staff and resources we are not able to provide representation to everyone who needs us.
+No. Most of the callers will receive legal advice, but because of limited staff and resources we are unable to help everyone who needs us.
 Many applicants are referred to another agency if their legal problem does not fall within our priorities.

 We always try to accommodate applicants with Limited English Proficiency and other special needs.
-Please let our receptionist know if you require a translator or other special services.
+Please let our receptionist know if you need a translator or other special services.